huangkai0620/kaigit/readme.txt

-Git is a free software,Git is a distrbuted version control system under the GPL.
+Git is a  software,Git is a distrbuted version control system under the GPL.
-Test test.
+Test test.add a new word.